John Kilpatrick Turnpike: History

 In 1987, the Oklahoma Legislature authorized construction of the first phase of the turnpike, between I-35 and Lake Hefner Parkway.
 It was completed in 1991.
 In 2001, an extension of the turnpike to I-40 was completed.

 On October 29, 2015, Governor Mary Fallin announced that the Kilpatrick Turnpike would be extended south to end at SH-152 near Will Rogers World Airport as part of Driving Forward, a $892 million turnpike package.
 The project began on January 20, 2018.
 The westbound direction of the extension was opened January 9, 2020.
-The eastbound direction was opened on the following dates: January 28 from I-40 to Morgan Road, February 4 from Morgan to SH-152 westbound, and February 14 to SH-152 eastbound.
+The eastbound direction was opened on the following dates: January 28 from I-40 to Morgan Road, February 4 from Morgan to SH-152 westbound, and February 14 to what was formerly called SH-152 eastbound (currently I-240 eastbound).

-In February 2021, the OTA announced that all of the turnpikes will be going all-electronic tolling within the next five years, starting with the Kilpatrick Turnpike.
+In February 2021, the OTA announced that all of the turnpikes will feature all-electronic tolling within the next five years, starting with the Kilpatrick Turnpike.
 This change (known as PlatePay) began on the Kilpatrick in July 2021.

-Future

-On August 2, 2021, the Oklahoma Transportation Commission approved the designation of the John Kilpatrick Turnpike as part of an extension of Interstate 240, forming a beltway around Oklahoma City.
+On August 2, 2021, the Oklahoma Transportation Commission approved the designation of the John Kilpatrick Turnpike as part of an extension of I-240, forming a beltway around Oklahoma City.
 ODOT Director Tim Gatz stated in the Transportation Commission meeting that the numbering change was primarily to aid in navigation using digital mapping and routing applications.
 Gatz also said, "If you look at the Interstate 240 designation on the loop around the Oklahoma City metropolitan area, we are finally to the point where we have a truly contiguous route there that can shoulder the burden of some of that transportation need in a loop format.
 That's common practice across the country, and you'll see that in many of the metropolitan areas, and that update will really be beneficial as far as everything from signage to how do you describe that route on a green-and-white sign."
-The designation must be approved by the American Association of State Highway and Transportation Officials (AASHTO) and the Federal Highway Administration (FHWA) to take effect.
+The designation would need to be approved by the American Association of State Highway and Transportation Officials (AASHTO) and the Federal Highway Administration (FHWA) to take effect.
+It was instead assigned as I-344 in 2023.

+In Fall 2023, the AASHTO approved for the John Kilpatrick Turnpike to be designated as Interstate 344 (I-344).
+In March 2024, the OTA announced that it would update signage for the turnpike over the next two months.
+The current turnpike logo would be removed and replaced with I-344 shields along with the yellow "TOLL" banner.
+I-240 will not be part of the turnpike; it will instead connect to I-344 via a short extension along Airport Road.